 They make a fun breakfast.
 But if you really want to embrace Danish tradition, serve these around the holidays for dessert and wash them down with mugs of steaming glogg.

 The kitchen is such a great place to experiment and create exciting things.
 Aebleskivers are very exciting things!
-The giveaway has ended but you can Purchase a Lodge Cast-Iron Aebleskiver Pan on Amazon.
+If you’re interested, you can Purchase an Aebleskiver Pan on Amazon.

 - Butter or oil for greasing the pan